(note: all tables are available in Excel format)

 The Antenna and the Mast

-If we look at the simplified model of the anchored mast and the antenna at its top (fig. 1), the following forces will affect the system:
+If we look at the simplified model of the guyed mast and the antenna at its top (fig. 1), the following forces will affect the system:

 - resistant wind force,